stevelonny/jujutracer/README.md

 julia -t auto demo.jl <output_file> <width> <height> <cam_angle>
 julia -t auto demoCSG.jl <output_file> <width> <height> <cam_angle>
 ```
+ -->
 #### Animation
 `demogif.jl` creates 360 png images of the [`demo.jl`](#demo-version) scene by rotating the camera around the z-axis.
 The images can then be used as frames to generate a GIF.
-This script leverages multi-threading by paralallelizing the frame generation again with the `@threads` macro.
+This script leverages multi-threading by paralallelizing the frame generation with the `@threads` macro.
 It will save into the `demo` folder, and won't overwrite existing frames, so that the process can be interrupted and recovered at a later moment.
 With the parallalization the generated frames won't be in order.
-To launche execute:
+To launch execute:
 ```bash
 julia -t auto demogif.jl
 ```